 Passer, M. W. (2021).
 Research Methods: Concepts and Connections, 3rd ed.
 New York: MacMillan.
-ISBN: 978-1-31918-451-3.

-e-book rental edition:
+Paperback rental edition: ISBN: 978-1-31918-451-3

-Passer, M. W. (2021).
-Research Methods: Concepts and Connections, 3rd ed.
-New York: MacMillan.
-ISBN: 978-1-31936-353-6.
+e-book rental edition: ISBN: 978-1-31936-353-6

-It is fine to use an earlier edition of the same book (e.g., 1/e: ISBN 978-0716776819 or 2/e: 978-1-31903-560-0).
-There are some differences between the editions, but they're mostly minor, and they are summarized in a file available on our Canvas site.
+It is okay to use an earlier edition of the same book (e.g., 1/e: ISBN 978-0716776819 or 2/e: 978-1-31903-560-0).
+There are some differences between the editions, but they're mostly minor, and they are summarized in PDFs available on our Canvas site.
 The one crucial difference is that APA formatting rules changed between editions 2 and 3, so if you have an old edition you should not rely on the APA formatting appendix in your book.

-Since we only meet once a week, the readings for each class meeting will often be heavier than you may be used to for psychology lecture courses.
+Since we only meet once a week, the readings for each class meeting will often be heavier than those for psychology lecture courses.
 Most chapters are around 30-35 pages long, and you'll be reading most of the textbook over the first half of the semester.
 Plan on allowing yourself plenty of time to spend on each reading, because even the shorter chapters include a lot of information and many new concepts and definitions of terms.
 You'll benefit most from each lecture if you've allowed yourself time to work through each reading at a comfortable pace before we expand on these topics in class.
+If you try to skim the readings and then speed through the weekly quizzes on Monday mornings, you will be setting yourself up for a bad time.